DIY Painting Guide

 - Invest in good quality brushes, roller covers and painter’s tape.
 If you are splurging on paint, you don’t want to pinch pennies on brushes.

 - The more textured your wall, the thicker the nap of your roller brush should be.
 Nap refers to the length of the fibres on your roller.

 Step 1: Preparation

-Note that if you’ve got moulding issues with your surfaces, you need to remove it first before continuing.
-You can engage a moulding service to remove the problem.
-(If moulding is recurrent and severe, you should consult a mould specialist to solve the root problem).
+Note that if you’ve got molding issues with your surfaces, you need to remove it first before continuing.
+You can engage a molding service to remove the problem.
+(If molding is recurrent and severe, you should consult a mold specialist to solve the root problem).